 Helen Long Ceramics

-Helen Long is an emerging ceramic artist, making bespoke work focusing on the medium of porcelain.
+Helen Long is a ceramic artist, making bespoke work focusing on the medium of porcelain.

 Helen Long b.
 1961